Motivation

 As mentioned above, Xuse will provide XML schemas for an integrated requirements and use-case data model; XSLTs to provide views on this data model and a template project to provide a starting point for people adopting Xuse.

-Xuse will not provide a GUI for requirements data entry and editing of use-cases.
+Xuse does not provide a GUI for requirements data entry and editing of use-cases so it is only suitable for people who are comforatble editing XML documents.

 Project News